hypopressives for urinary incontinence

 Incontinence after childbirth, can be due to the weakening of pelvic floor muscles that can happen during vaginal births.
 The pressure inside your bladder becomes greater than the strength of your urethra to stay closed and any sudden extra pressure sees wee leak out.
 If your pelvic floor muscles are weak or damaged your urethra might not be able to stay closed .
 Alternatively, the muscle that keeps the urethra closed might be damaged.

-How can Hyporessives help reverse incontinence?
+How can Hyporessives help reverse urinary incontinence?

 In recent years, hypopressive exercise has started to be applied to the treatment of pelvic floor dysfunctions such as incontinence.
 Hypopressives help improve the resting tone of the pelvic floor, as well as the competence of the core canister, to absorb an increase in intra abdominal pressure at sudden times of increased pressure - sneezing, coughing, running or laughing.